 The available treatments for UGI cancer depend on the stage at which the cancer has been diagnosed, as well as the general health of the individual.
 If the cancer is diagnosed very early then surgery may be all that is required.

 If however the cancer is more advanced, initial chemotherapy (drug treatment) and sometimes radiation therapy may be required in addition to surgery.
 Chemotherapy also has the ability to delay or prevent the spread of cancer to other organs. of the cancer.

-Radiation therapy is used very commonly in combination with chemotherapy as definitive treatment for upper oesophageal cancer where surgery is both difficult and morbid.
-Combined chemotherapy and radiation therapy is often used for cancers in the middle and lower oesophagus before surgery is performed to improve the chance of the tumour being completely removed by the surgeon.
+Radiation therapy is used very commonly in combination with chemotherapy as definitive treatment for oesophageal cancer when surgery is both difficult and morbid.
+Combined chemotherapy and radiation therapy can be used for cancers in the middle and lower oesophagus before surgery is performed to improve the chance of the tumour being completely removed by the surgeon.

 Radiation therapy is also the treatment of choice for incurable patients who have difficulty with swallowing.
 If the radiation therapy fails to relieve the swallowing problem, insertion of a stent or a wire tube may be required.
 Radiation therapy in also useful in advanced UGI cancers where bleeding is a problem.

-In the lower chest and abdomen nausea and vomiting can occur.
+If treatment includes the abdomen, nausea and vomiting can occur.
 This side effect can be prevented with anti-emetic drugs given before therapy.
 Almost all patients having radiation therapy complain of fatigue of some degree which can last for several months after therapy.

 Patients should be encouraged to exercise within moderate limits but also rest where necessary during therapy.

 Late or long-term side effects (side effects well after treatment)